Panchos Burritos restaurant, Unit 1 The Quadrangle, Chester Street, Manchester, M1 5QS – Visit Now

 Mexico City native Enrique Martinez introduced Manchester to fresh & authentic Mexican food

 Naturally the little kiosk at the Arndale did very well, developing a rabid lunchtime following.
 A second Pancho’s kiosk was needed to keep up with demand.
 Someday, I thought, Enrique will get his own place and then we’ll all get to eat proper Mexican food.
-And now he has opened his own place.
 But instead of the little Mexican restaurant I envisioned, he’s done his own version of Barburrito.
 Admittedly, it’s a better, more authentic take on the “join the queue and state your fillings” burrito bar, but it doesn’t deviate much from the template.
 I can see the thinking – it’s near the University.
 Students want cheap, no-frills fast food, and it’s a bankable business model (one so easily replicated, in fact, that Panchos are franchising it).
 But it’s a little disappointing.

 Moreover, on the evidence of our visit, Panchos may not be as easy to replicate as they think.
 It’s early days, but the food we had at the new place wasn’t quite up to the usual standards.
 My friend suffered a soggy burrito, which is what happens if you don’t drain the meat before loading it in; turns the flour tortilla all gluey.
 My tacos were typically excellent – a mixed trio filled with beautifully cooked lamb, pork and beef – but a bowl of chilli con carne was on the bland side.
-With decent sit-down Mexican food on offer at the popular Lucha Libre and a hotly-anticipated Manc outlet of Thomasina Miers’ Wahaca opening in the Corn Exchange next year, there’s clearly a market for Mexican food that goes beyond burritos.
+With decent sit-down Mexican food on offer at the popular Lucha Libre as well as Thomasina Miers’ Wahaca in the Corn Exchange, there’s clearly a market for Mexican food that goes beyond burritos.
 It would be great to see Enrique and co. go after it.